jacklul/pihole-updatelists/README.md

 ## Install with Docker

-Follow the [official instructions](https://hub.docker.com/r/pihole/pihole/) and add a volume for `/etc/pihole-updatelists/` directory.
+Follow the [official instructions](https://hub.docker.com/r/pihole/pihole/) but use `jacklul/pihole:latest` image instead, pass [configuration variables](#configuration) as environment variables in `docker-compose.yml`.

 If you need to pull a specific version of Pi-hole image you have no other choice but to use [custom Dockerfile](#using-official-image).